 Users can override where orphan pages are placed by using this option.
 By specifying a page identifier, orphan pages will placed under the configured container page.
 Users can also provide a special value of 0 to indicate to always publish with no parent page.

 '''

 confluence_publish_orphan_container = 123456

 '''

 See also confluence\publish\orphan.

-confluence\parent\override\transform
+confluence\publish\override\api\prefix